remnrem/luna-doc/docs/ref/epochs.md

 SIMUL SL SUMMARY TAG  TIME-TRACK TYPES  VARS  WRITE-ANNOTS
 ```

-The following pull the entire signal and treat it as a continous
+The following pull the entire signal and treat it as a continuous
 time-series - i.e. they effectively ignore any epoch definitions.
 Typically, commands that manipulate/generate an EDF signal do not work
 with epochs, as they must replace the whole signal in the EDF.